Bachelor of Arts in Sociology

 Please contact the Program Coordinator, Dr. Matt O'Mansky, for more information.
 (330) 941-1688, meomansky@ysu.edu

-A major in sociology is for advanced graduate/professional study of sociology, law, counseling, social work, criminal justice, urban development, education, and other fields requiring work beyond the bachelor's level.
+A major in sociology is excellent for advanced graduate/professional study of sociology, law, counseling, social work, criminal justice, urban development, education, and other fields requiring work beyond the bachelor's level.
 A major in sociology also prepares students for employment in:

 • government agencies